Frequently Asked Questions

 What are the estimated development costs for Cyprus gas?

-Aphrodite development is estimated at $3-4 billion including subsea infrastructure and Egypt pipeline.
-Block 6 cluster development could cost $5-6 billion with FLNG option.
-Total infrastructure investment across all projects could reach $15-20 billion over the next decade.
+Aphrodite development is estimated at around $4 billion for the floating production unit and wells, plus roughly $2 billion for the pipeline to Egypt.
+The Block 6 (Cronos) development uses a tie-back to existing Egyptian infrastructure, lowering upfront cost.
+Total infrastructure investment across all Cyprus projects could reach $15-20 billion over the coming decade.

 What are the fiscal terms for Cyprus oil and gas?